top of page

 Spider-Man Friend or Foe PSP

-A stripped-down version of a simple beat 'em up ruined by poor hit detection.
-Ditches four playable characters for exclusives Electro and Carnage, but the latter only unlocks if you beat it in co-op, and good luck with that in 2022.
+A stripped-down version of a simple beat 'em up totally ruined by poor hit detection.
+It ditches four playable characters for exclusives Electro and Carnage, but the latter only unlocks if you beat it in co-op, and good luck finding a friend with a copy and working PSP.

 Release: Oct 2, 2007